hally9k/subscription-transport-ws-repro/README.md

 # subscription-transport-ws-repro
-This repo is intended to reproduce the accumulation of websocket instances for every reconnection perfromed buy the `apollo/subscriptions-transport-ws` package.
+This repo is intended to reproduce the accumulation of websocket instances for every reconnection performed by the `apollo/subscriptions-transport-ws` package.

 To reproduce:
 Start the server: